 WHERE DO MINGLERS HAPPEN?

-In the Roscoe Village neighborhood of Chicago, near Belmont/Ashland (exact address sent when you register).
-Close to the Brown Line, with easy street parking.
+In the Wicker Park neighborhood of Chicago, near Division and Ashland (exact address sent when you register).

 IS THIS A DINNER PARTY?